Transport in serial spinful multiple-dot systems: The role of electron-electron interactions and coherences: Discussion

-The main results are collected in Fig.~\ref{log}, which displays Figs.~ \ref{1spinsc},\ref{1spininter},\ref{2spinsc},\ref{2spininteraction} in logarithmic scale.
-For the single spin case restricting to scattering interaction a single peak is seen, which is easily predicted by standard single particle states.
+The main results are collected in \figurename~\ref{fig3}, which displays the current through both spin-polarized and spinful triple quantum dot system, calculated using the 1vN approach.
+For the single spin case restricting just to scattering $U_{\mathrm{sc}}$, a single peak is seen in Fig.~\ref{fig3}a, which is easily predicted by standard single particle states.
 Such resonances are well known and are commonly used for device design.
-However taking into account two spin directions and all interactions, provides an entirely different picture, where current flow is spread over a wide range of parameters where unexpected paths become of relevance.
-In this article we related this observation to the multitude of many-body states as well as the enhanced possibilities for electron-scattering if the spin degree of freedom allows for double occupancy.
+However, taking into account spin degeneracy of the states and all interactions, \figurename~\ref{fig3}d displays an entirely different picture, where current flow is spread over a wide range of parameters where unexpected paths become of relevance.
 As a consequence, designing devices based on multiple quantum dots is questionable, if one restricts to single-particle models even if the mean-field is included.
-On the other-hand, the multitude of channels makes such devices less sensitive to size fluctuations and random charges.
+For example, for dot-based quantum cascade lasers, it is difficult to accomplish the desired specificity of electron injection into the upper laser level.
+On the other hand, the multitude of channels creates \textit{significant} background current for wide range of energy level configurations, which makes transport in multiple quantum-dot devices less sensitive to size fluctuations and random charges.